Kong/galileo-agent-java/README.md

 To use the filter you would need to add Analytics filter to web descriptor and set few VM arguments in the server.

 Add following arguments to the server

+     Property | Value
+     -------- |	------
-     analytics.token = You Api analytics token from http://www.apianalyitics.com
+     analytics.token | You Api analytics token from http://www.apianalyitics.com
-     analytics.socket.min = Minimum number of sockets to opened for connection to analytics server, default is 10 analytics.socket.max = Maximum number of sockets allowed to live in pool, default is 20 analytics.socket.interval = new sockets are added if its less than minimum value  or removed if its greater than maximum value at set interval, default is 5 seconds analytics.worker.size = Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor analytics.enabled.flag = true to enable analytics
+     analytics.socket.min |Minimum number of sockets to opened for connection to analytics server, default is 10 analytics.socket.max | Maximum number of sockets allowed to live in pool, default is 20 analytics.socket.interval | New sockets are added if its less than minimum value  or removed if its greater than maximum value at set interval, default is 5 seconds analytics.worker.size | Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor analytics.enabled.flag | true to enable analytics

 Update web.xml on server